-Bennett throws 5 TD passes, No. 2 Georgia stifles UAB 56-7
+Super Sub: Bennett 5 TD passes, No. 2 Georgia routs UAB 56-7

 UAB: The Blazers have won two of the past three Conference USA titles, but they’re not ready to compete with a team at Georgia’s level.

-Georgia: If nothing else, the Bulldogs should feel good about their quarterback depth, especially if Daniels’ injury lingers longer than expected.
+Georgia: If nothing else, the Bulldogs feel great about their quarterback depth, especially if Daniels’ injury lingers longer than expected.
+It’s a far cry from 2020, when Georgia spent much of the season trying to settle on a starter.

 POLL IMPLICATIONS